 William Hill are fairly professional when it comes to their promotions.
 It’s about regular long terms rewards rather than flashy short-term offers with these guys, they are too long in the tooth for that.

 You will also find that there will be promotions specific to different areas of the site.
-For instance, there are some promotions exclusive to the Vegas section and others specific to the main casino, but others will cross over.
+For instance, there are some promotions exclusive to the live casino section and others specific to the main casino, but others will cross over.

 What’s the Site Like?

-Sticking with the casino section then but appropriate throughout the site, it is all fairly straightforward when playing on desktop.
 The site is nice and clean, well proportioned, and not too heavy on the graphics.
-It’s nothing special to look at, mostly blue, not dull but I don’t imagine they gave too much thought to style, it’s all about functionality here.
+It’s nothing special to look at, mostly white and very pale blue brought to life by the game tiles etc., so not dull but I don’t imagine they gave too much thought to style, it’s all about functionality here.

 Anything transactional or account based is kept neatly out of the way, small enough to blend into the background but big enough to be easily identifiable if you are looking for it.
 The games are given centre stage here.

-Game tiles span the full width of the screen meaning no distractions when browsing, and this also makes them very easy to scan while giving the graphics a chance to shine.
+Game tiles span the full width of the rest of the screen meaning no distractions when browsing, and this also makes them very easy to scan while giving the graphics a chance to shine.

-I would have liked a few other categorisation options; provider perhaps, or a few themes, 5/3 reel – but in general they do a good job of splitting the into manageable genre’s.
+I would have liked a few other categorisation options; provider perhaps, or a few themes, 5/3 reel – but in general they do a much better job of splitting the games into manageable genre’s than other brands.

 Small Screen Casino

-There are several apps available for William Hill, the main one being the casino with sister apps for Vegas, live casino, and sports.
-This is slightly frustrating if you do like to switch between various products and rooms but then it does also lend itself to uncluttered apps overall, and you can jump from one to another internally.
+There are several apps available for William Hill, the main one being the casino with sister apps for sports, poker, etc. This is slightly frustrating if you do like to switch between various products but then it does also lend itself to uncluttered apps overall, and you can jump from one to another internally.

 For those players who like to have a wide range of choice from their online casino the mobile apps at William Hill are a great addition to the overall product, and if you are already a William Hill customer you will find very few things to complain about.

-You have all of the same categorisation options and most of the smaller features such as info buttons on games etc; there is nothing lightweight about it but at the same time it feels professionally managed and the navigation makes sense.
+You have all of the same categorisation options and most of the smaller features such as info buttons on games etc; there is a great lightweight feeling about it but at the same time it feels professionally managed and the navigation makes sense.

 In particular, I appreciated that even when playing a game in full screen I had access to my phone’s functions – sometimes games lock you out of everything else so you have to manually mess about closing the game to view a message for example – not here.